dougiesquire/CAFE-f6_documentation/docs/assessment.rst

 .. note::
    We defined the "0th" lead period of a forecast as the period that includes the initialisation.
 For example, for annual forecasts initialised on 2022-11-01, "lead year 0" refers to the period 2022-11-01 - 2023-10-31, "lead year 1" refers to 2023-11-01 - 2024-20-31.
 This is different than some existing studies (e.g. :footcite:t:`sospedra2021decadal`) whose "lead year 1" is equivalent to our "lead year 0".

-The following pages present skill maps for a number of global and regional variables and processes:
+The following pages present the skill assessment of a number of global and regional variables and processes:

 .. toctree::
     :maxdepth: 2

-    notebooks/assessment_CanESM5.ipynb
-    notebooks/assessment_global.ipynb
+    notebooks/assessment_generic.ipynb
     notebooks/assessment_Aus.ipynb